 In order to quantify what happens in the absence of Rvs, I tracked Sla1-GFP in rvs167Δcells and compared its movement against WT Sla1-GFP movement.
-27% of Sla1 patches begin to move inward but retract, consistent with earlier observations2.
-Movement of the remaining 73% Sla1 patches are quantified.
+27% of Sla1 patches that begin to move inward retract, consistent with earlier observations2.
+These retractions suggest failed invagination events.
+Movement of the remaining 73% Sla1 patches were quantified.
 Sla1 movement of rvs167deletion and WT looks similar up to about 60nm.